‘Never forget’: Silver Bridge Collapse is now a historic landmark

-“Like the mayor said. . . we hope that people never, never forget,” said Jack Fowler, Point Pleasant resident and director of the Point Pleasant River Museum.
+“Like the mayor said, we hope that people never, never forget,” said Jack Fowler, a Point Pleasant resident and the director of the Point Pleasant River Museum.

 Fowler, who has lived in Point Pleasant all his life said he still remembers the bridge collapse like it was yesterday.